-In 2007, EPA revised the Unregulated Contaminant Monitoring Rule to establish a new set of unregulated contaminants.
+In 2007, USEPA revised the Unregulated Contaminant Monitoring Rule to establish a new set of unregulated contaminants.

-A randomly selected sample of 800 small water systems serving 10,000 or fewer people is required to conduct List 1 - Assessment Monitoring over a 12-month period from January 2008 - December 2010.
+Assessment monitoring is required of all PWS serving more than 10,000 people and 800 representative PWS serving 10,000 or fewer people for List 1 contaminants.
+Assessment monitoring is required of each PWS during a 12-month period from January 2008 - December 2010.